U.S. Forest Service

 That article covers the history in great detail and as long as that back issue is available there seems no need to reproduce the same data here.
 However, as time goes by I will be adding more material as that article ages and becomes harder to obtain.

 The SPF was developed by the US Forest Service in 1935 and produced in various models through at least 1940.
 It was a method of providing communications over a 20-50 mile range back to a fixed base (as opposed to other portable setups) in the 3.4 MHz range, AM voice or CW at about 2 Watts power.
 The original, first generation SPF was made in a quantity of 200 units and was rather different than all the other models that followed in that it used the early tubes such as the Type 19 and a rotary send-receive switch rather than the lever type of the later models.
 They were made in assorted models, beginning with the original SPF and going through such models as the AA, AB, etc. through AF and were mainly made by Radio Specialty Mfg.
-Co. in Portland, Oregon.
+Co. in Portland, Oregon although some were apparently produced by Pacific Electronc.
 The final version was the Type AF, circa 1940, and was apparently only made by Spokane Radio Co. in Spokane, Washington, and it also appears that most of them were produced for the United States Army Signal Corps and actually delivered in 1943.
 Unlike the other SPF's, the AF has a conventional Cinch-Jones power connector instead of the strange proprietary style shown below.

 By the mid 1940's the basic SPF design had also been made by other manufacturers including Marconi Canada and Success Radio Service of Salt Lake City, and there are most likely half a dozen others.